fbpx

 Singapore Car-Lite Society

-The Singapore government has already committed massive public funds to expand the country’s public transportation infrastructure, which is already among the best in the world.
-Over the last decade, the megacity has added 1,000 buses and 200 trains.
+The Singapore government has committed massive public funds to expand the country’s public transportation infrastructure, which is already among the best in the world.
+Over the last decade, the city has added 1,000 buses and over 200 MRT daily ridership.
 Meanwhile, three new underground lines have been built to ensure that 80% of households are within a 10-minute walk of a station.

 Coupled with this strategy, the government also limits the total number of vehicles in the city by issuing limited numbers of permits, known as Certificates of Entitlement (COE).
 This regulation on the number of COEs that can be issued, along with the resulting price increase, disincentivizes and makes it more difficult for people to own cars.